 With Space Dandy on the horizon, and the hype around Kill la Kill going strong, I’m reminded of Kids on the Slope, The Flowers of Evil, and Redline.
 While those three shows might have little in common visually and thematically, they do share a particular relation that I’d like to touch on.

 A big strike against moé that the Anti-Moé Brigade pulls out is the “checklist mentality” of moé fans.
-They posit that moé fans operate on a mental checklist, and evaluate the quality of shows based on whether or not a show satisfies a shopping list of tropes they find enjoyable.
+They posit that moé fans operate on a mental checklist, and evaluate the quality of shows based on whether or not a show satisfies a shopping list of tropes they find enjoyable and for every shopping I get every invoice to keep track, just like with my business at home, got myself a free invoice template and it is easier than ever to keep my accounting on order.
 That, actual show quality notwithstanding, moé fans will watch anything that includes enough of their favorite tropes.

 The problem is, either checklist mentality is not at all congruent with how moé fans think, or it’s something that can be applied to more than just moé.

 When the Anti-Moé Brigade is looking for points against moé, often, they’ll cite the tendency toward younger characters as a mark against moé.
 Moé’s tendency toward young and young-looking characters, as well as the sexuality involved, is bad.
 It’s creepy.